harveypekar/mobile/book.md

 #### Description

-A short description of your app, one or two paragraph, and one or several images if they can clarify what you're trying to accomplish.
+A short description of your app, one or two paragraph, and optionally one or several images if they can clarify what you're trying to accomplish.
 It should also explain why you're app is "intrinsically mobile" (see section)

 For the images, you can screenshot an existing, and manually paste over your images / text.
 It doesn't need to look good, it needs to get the idea across.
 Of course you're allowed to have fun with it.